Monday, September 22, 2025

 -I over-cut the length the the stem pieces and backgrounds, sewed them, then trimmed to her stated size.

--I also eliminated the outer framing pices of the block and instead used sashing cut 2 1/2 inches.
+-I eliminated the outer framing pieces of the block and instead used sashing cut 2 1/2 inches.

--I also put a narrow border to give some space to the flowers.
+-I added a narrow border to the top to give some space to the flowers.

 Use my adaptations at your pleasure--buy her pattern!!